Tompkins Financial Corporation

 Tompkins Financial Corporation is a small, diversified financial services company based in Ithaca, New York.
 It is the parent of the Tompkins Trust Company, as well as several other banks, an insurance agency, and a wealth management division.

+History

+Founding

 The bank traces its history to 1836, when the Tompkins County Bank was chartered by a special act of the New York State Assembly.
 After the National Bank Act of 1864, it was reorganized into the Tompkins County National Bank.
 In 1891, the Ithaca Trust Company was formed; in 1935, the two banks merged into the Tompkins County Trust Company.
-For many years the bank was associated with the locally-prominent Treman family; the last family member to be President, Charles E. Treman, Jr., served from 1960 to 1978.
+For many years the bank was associated with the locally-prominent Treman family; the last family member to be president, Charles E. Treman, Jr., served from 1960 to 1978.
 From 1978 to 1989, the bank was led by Raymond Van Houtte, a late opponent of the Glass–Steagall Act.